Set An Example

 Another tool, especially if there’s bad behavior, is the “nuclear option” of parenting, namely taking the phone away completely, or simply disabling certain functions physically or with software.
 For example, if they’ve racked up a large phone bill, you can pull out the SIM card, which will keep them off cellular networks, or you can delete apps that hog data off their phone and block them from being reinstalled.
 This is a bit drastic, though, and really should only be used when there’s not another solution to the situation.
 Be sure explain why you’re doing this in the first place, and make it clear which rules were broken and the length of the punishment.

 With the right tools, the right conversations, and most importantly, the right attitude, your kids will have a healthier appreciation for screen time, and a respect for when and when not to use screens.
-To learn more, contact us.
-Learn how to make your phones work for your family, and not the other way around.read more
+The Screen Time app gives you the tools to achieve this – click here to try it for free.
+Learn how to make your phones work for your family, and not the other way around.